chigozieorunta/wp-user-permissions/README.md

 A simple WordPress plugin that helps restrict unauthorized users to specific pages...

 ## NPM
-You can install directly via NPM to your project folder.
+You can install directly via NPM to your project folder..
 ```
 npm install wp-user-permissions
 ```